Hey Kids (Start Here)

 Hermann raises his eyebrows.

-Circa 2025, the accelerating rate of breach transit will become incompatible with human life.
+Circa 2025, the accelerating rate of Breach transit will become incompatible with human life.

-Even now, he can’t forget.
-There will, in fact, never be a moment when he can forget—not until the breach is shut or he is dead.
+There will never be a moment he forgets—not until the Breach is shut or he is dead.

-Hermann leans forward into a kiss that tastes of sake and salt, feels like the running lines of code in a completing model, like an inevitable iteration toward a final system state that he cannot yet see.
-Newton kisses him back like he’s been waiting to do it—for hours for days, for months, for years, for a decade—and perhaps he has, perhaps they’ve both been waiting for some kind of fallout from all that has been buried so long and so deep beneath the catastrophic differences in their respective personal styles.
+Hermann leans into a kiss that tastes of sake and salt, feels like the running lines of code in a completing model, like an iteration toward a final system state he can’t yet see.
+Newton kisses him back like he’s been waiting to do it—for hours for days, for months, for years, for a decade—and maybe he has.

-After almost no time at all, Newton pulls back and gently drags the glass from the lax cage of Hermann’s fingers before knocking back his stolen sake with unforgivable panache.
+Newton pulls back and gently drags the glass from the lax cage of Hermann’s fingers before knocking back his stolen sake with unforgivable panache.

-Hermann flushes, intensely self-conscious.
+Hermann flushes, self-conscious.

-Newton sets both glasses on Hermann’s desk, following his hands with his eyes in a manner that Hermann finds both endearing and terrifying.
+Newton sets both glasses on Hermann’s desk, following his hands with his eyes in a manner Hermann finds both endearing and terrifying.

-“I entirely concur,” Hermann replies.
+“I concur,” Hermann replies.

 Bridges burned indeed, Hermann reflects.

-The same momentum that has carried them here, to this point, on this bed, tangled together over a crisp coverlet, seems to preclude any undiscussed undressing.
+The same momentum that’s carried them here, to this point, on this bed, tangled together over a crisp coverlet, seems to preclude any undiscussed undressing.
 Newton’s fingers trace the edge of Hermann’s sweater; Hermann’s fingers hover at the collar of Newton’s shirt, but neither of them do more than approach that interpersonal asymptote.

 “Don’t be ridiculous,” Hermann replies.

-“There is a right answer,” Hermann informs him.
-“I assure you.”
-He brings a hand up to run his fingers through Newton’s hair, tracing the lines where green streaks once had been.
-“They should not have made you change it,” he whispers.
+“There is a right answer, I assure you.”
+Hermann brings a hand to Newton’s hair, tracing phantom lines where green streaks once had been.
+“They shouldn’t have made you change it,” he whispers.

 “The numbers say no,” Newton says gently, “but I’m not impressed.”